Pro Taste

 Babgulyás – Daniel, Hungary

-When introducing someone to Hungarian cuisine, I always take them to my favourite restaurant in Budapest and recommend they try the soup of my childhood.
+When introducing someone to Hungarian cuisine, I always take them to my favorite restaurant in Budapest and recommend they try the soup of my childhood.

 In this dish, beans are simmered in a fragrant paprika-infused broth along with a medley of potatoes, onions, garlic, celery, and other vegetables.
 Garnished with fresh parsley and served with a side of crusty bread or dumplings, babgulyás offers an authentic taste of Hungary with a hearty, plant-based twist.